-The pioneering work of Philip Martin21 indicated that the poorest countries, those in the range of US\$ 0-1,500 per capita income, can only produce refugees because they are able only to move internally or from one country to the next one when famines, disasters and unbearable economic conditions oblige people to do so.
-As mentioned earlier, migrating overseas takes money.
-Martin observed that it is the countries in the so called "migration band", where per capita income is US\$ 1,500-8,000, that produce economic migration.
-Conversely, when this hump in the slope is reached migration starts decreasing.
-In Martin's statistical analyses, richer countries, where per capita income is higher than US\$ 8,000, do not produce significant migration.
+The pioneering work of Philip Martin and Taylor in 1996 indicated that the poorest countries, those in the range of US\$ 0 -1,500 per capita income, can only produce refugees because they are able only to move internally or from one country to the next one when famines, disasters and unbearable economic conditions oblige people to do so.
+We should always keep in mind that migrating overseas takes money.